autosit/autosit.github.io/_posts/2019-04-25-colav-probabilities.md

 In [(Tengesdal et al. 2020)] such probabilities were evaluated under an assumption of straight line motion.
 Monte-Carlo integration was used because the collision zone constraints necessarily are of a non-linear nature.
 See also Example 5.4 in Page 80 in [the sensor fusion book] for a more elaborate explanation.
 Since the random sampling leads to significant fluctuations, a Kalman filter was used to smoothen the probability estimates.
 The probabilities were used as input in the scenario-based model-prediction control (SB-MPC) COLAV method of [(Johansen et al. 2016)].

+A slightly different approach was taken in [(Tengesdal et al. 2022)].
+Here, ownship uncertainty was neglected.

 ## Scope
 The main goal of the project is to provide formulas or algorithms for reliable quantification of collision probability